Bash-is-cool/JFrame/README.md

 OpenAI.
 ChatGPT. https://chatgpt.com/.
 Accessed 28 2025.
 Anthropic.
 Claude 3.5 Sonnet. https://www.anthropic.com/.
 Accessed May 2025.

-Download java docs in the versions of this repository
+Download java docs in the releases tab of this repository